miouge/manga-java-tools/README.md

 **manga-tools.jar** : can be generated with ant using the ant-build.xml into \out.

-command line : java -jar manga-tools.jar -p <myproject> -op UNPACK ANALYSE CROP REPACK.
+command line : java -jar manga-tools.jar -p <myproject> -op CREATE or ALL or UNPACK ANALYSE CROP REPACK.

 usage: manga-tools a helper to (auto) crop manga images of archives.

  -d,--debug               switch Debug/Verbose mode on.

- -op,--operations <arg>   List of operations to perform {UNPACK/ANALYSE/CROP/REPACK/NONE} (default is NONE).
+ -op,--operations <arg>   List of operations to perform CREATE or ALL or UNPACK ANALYSE CROP REPACK. (default is none).

  -p,--project <arg>       Project name (subfolder) to operate (default is "default").